LakhindarPal/tidal-music-api/README.md

 #### Artist, Album, Video, Playlist, Mix

 Similarly, you can use the corresponding functions (`getArtistId`, `getArtistInfo`, `getAlbumId`, `getAlbumInfo`, `getVideoId`, `getVideoInfo`, `getPlaylistId`, `getPlaylistInfo`, `getMixId`, `getMixInfo`) for retrieving information about artists, albums, videos, playlists, and mixes.
+You can also use `getTrackPreview` and `getVideoPreview` for retrieving preview url of a track or video.

 ## Contributing